Browse By Name

 Expertise: David E. Adelman teaches and writes in the areas of environmental law, intellectual property law, and climate change policy.
 Professor Adelman's research focuses on the many interfaces between law and science.
 His articles have addressed such topics as the implications of emerging genomic technologies for toxics regulation, the tensions between legal and scientific evidentiary standards in regulatory decision making, and development of effective policies for promoting innovation relevant to addressing climate change.

-Associate Professor, Center for Middle Eastern Studies, College of Liberal Arts
+Associate Professor, Department of Middle Eastern Studies, College of Liberal Arts

 +1 512 475 6400